Click on any of the blue links below to read the full post…..

 Training for a Century Ride

-Our 30 Miles of Leesburg Gravel and Hills was lots of unexpected fun.
+Our 30 Miles of Leesburg Gravel and Hills contained lots of unexpected fun.
 The course gave us a little bit of everything, including seeing a fox hunt, stopping by the most beautiful old stone barn with quite the view, and making friends with two miniature horses corralled right next to the road.

 After I completed my first metric century, it dawned on me that if I could ride 62.13 miles, I could certainly ride my age on my birthday, a mere .87-mile farther.
 If you know me, you know that the second that idea popped in my head there was no turning back.
 My birthday fell on a Saturday and I awoke to delightful weather, perfect for completing my second metric century!